-RAIN schedule for Spring Quarter 2012-13
+RAIN schedule for Autumn Quarter 2013-14

 The RAIN seminar gratefully acknowledges support from the Computer Forum and Yahoo!

 Talk AbstractsAlgorithms for Creating Game-Theoretic Strategies for Large Incomplete-Information Games

 Incomplete-information games - such as most auctions, negotiations,